gjanzen1/IAV_Sources_and_Sinks/README.md

 # IAV_Sources_and_Sinks

-Data and R code used to run analyses for the manuscript "Sources and sinks of influenza A virus genome diversity in swine in the USA from 2009 to 2022".
+Data and R code used to run analyses for the manuscript "Sources and sinks of influenza A virus genomic diversity in swine from 2009 to 2022 in the United States".
 This manuscript is in prep.

 ## Description